Leading in a Time of Transformation

 How to Apply

-As leaders, we play different roles based on individual experience and situations.
 What are your goals with respect to leadership in higher education?
-How will the BRIDGES experience help you accomplish those goals?
-Your answer should be the equivalent of no more than one letter-size page, Times New Roman point size 12.
+How will the BRIDGES experience help you accomplish those goals and overcome any challenges you may face?
+Your answer should be the equivalent of no more than one letter-size page, Times New Roman font, point size 11.

 Two letters of recommendation are required, one of which must be from your institution.
 Letters are not confidential and must accompany your application.
 Recommendation letters should address the following areas: